Swirrl/grafter-docs/_tutorials/921_pipeline.md

 ## Conclusion

-We now have a much more useful set of data and we are going to be able to use it directly in the next part of this overview with [the creation of the graphs](931_graph.html)
+We now have a much more useful set of data and we are going to be able to use it directly in the next part of this overview with [the creation of the graph fragments.](931_graph.html)